joseph/ruby-clean-css/README.md

 by Yahoo in 2012).

+## Installation

+It's a gem!

+    $ gem install ruby-clean-css

 ## Usage

-You can use this library with Rails, or with Sprockets in non-Rails projects, or simply as a standalone library.
+You can use this library with Rails, or with Sprockets in non-Rails projects, or as a standalone library.

 ### As a plain Ruby library: